 I am transferring from another college, but I am classified as a freshman.
-Do I attend first-year Orientation or transfer Orientation?
+Do I attend first-year Orientation or a Transfer Student Transition Session?

-If you are classified as a freshman, then you are slated to attend one of our First Year Orientation sessions, which will be very helpful to you as you transition into Northeastern.
+If you are classified as a freshman (less than 30 credit hours), then you are slated to attend one of our First Year Orientation sessions, which will be very helpful to you as you transition into Northeastern.